 Firing up the economy

-Clinton enacted intelligent fiscal policy, transforming a national deficit of $290 billion in 1992 to a national surplus of $ 236.4 billion by 2000.
+Clinton enacted intelligent fiscal policy, transforming a national deficit of $290 billion in 1992 to a national surplus of $236.4 billion by 2000.
 He increased taxes on the upper middle class and large corporations.
 Ending subsidies for some companies and generally reforming the tax code, Clinton raised huge amounts of money for the government.
-Smart spending cuts then made sure that it would save instead of racking up debt.
-This created the largest national surplus in America’s history.
+Smart spending cuts ensured that the government would save instead of racking up debt, which created the largest national surplus in America’s history.

 Keeping the US out of wars

 Clinton’s time in office saw the US involved in no major conflicts for a significant period.
-While the country intervened in small ways, this never led to full-on war.
-He was a president that preferred negotiation over intervention.
-In fact he got incredibly close to brokering a peace agreement between Israel and Palestine.
-Clinton also managed to negotiate with North Korea.
-His Agreed Framework of 1994 kept nuclear weapons out of their hands for 8 years.
+While the country intervened in small ways overseas, this never led to full-on war.
+Clinton was a president that preferred negotiation to intervention.
+In fact, he got incredibly close to brokering a peace agreement between Israel and Palestine.
+Clinton also managed to negotiate with North Korea – his Agreed Framework of 1994 kept nuclear weapons out of their hands for eight years.

 Putting Americans to work

-Bill Clinton created more jobs than any president in US history.
+Clinton created more jobs than any president in US history.
 In 1992, the year before he took office, unemployment was at 7.5%.
-His policies reduced it to 4% by the time he left.
-23.9 million jobs were created over his eight years in the White House, at an average of 242,000 per month.
-Wages went up, the rate of homeownership reached a historic high of 67.7% and the poverty rate fell to 11.8%.
-Between 1993 and 1999 the real median family income went up by $6000.
+His policies reduced it to 4% by the time he left the White House.
+23.2 million jobs were created over his eight years as president, at an average of 242,000 per month.
+Wages increased, the rate of homeownership reached a historic high of 67.7%, and the poverty rate fell to 11.8%.
+Also, between 1993 and 1999, the real median family income went up by around $6000.

 Clinton’s policies ruined countless lives

 Bill Clinton hugely undercut the American welfare system.
-He reduced the amount of American families that received welfare from 4 million to 1.6 million.
-His policies contributed to benefits falling by 32.5%.
+He reduced the amount of American families that received welfare from 4 million to 1.6 million, and his policies contributed to benefits falling by 32.5%.
 Clinton believed that a strong economy would lift Americans out of the need for welfare, but he was deeply mistaken.
-At the peak of the 2008 financial crisis 8 million people were left with only food stamps as income.
-Most didn’t even apply to the program because they knew that not enough money was available to support them.
-Today there are 7 million children and teenagers living in deep poverty, in part because of his administration.
+At the peak of the 2008 financial crisis, 8 million people were left with only food stamps as income.
+Today, there are over 11 million children and teenagers living in deep poverty, partly because of his administration.

 Champion of the prison-industrial complex

-Under Bill Clinton’s governance a new chapter of success started as countless Americans were able to get jobs and buy homes.
-But while the middle class surged the poor either went hungry or got locked up.
-In weighing his successes against his flaws we have to ask ourselves what factors we value most in judging his legacy.
+Bottom Line: A new chapter of success started under Bill Clinton’s governance, as countless Americans were able to acquire jobs and buy homes.
+But while the middle class surged, the poor either went hungry or got locked up.
+When weighing his successes against his flaws, which factors do you value most in judging his legacy?